uboslinux/ubos-docs/sphinx/developers/ubos-manifest.rst

 =============

-Each app or accessory on UBOS has a ``ubos-manifest.json`` file, which contains the meta-data that allows UBOS to correctly install, uninstall, backup, upgrade etc. the app or accessory.
+Each app or accessory on UBOS has a ``ubos-manifest.json`` file, which contains the meta-data that allows UBOS to correctly deploy, undeploy, backup, restore, upgrade etc. the app or accessory.
 It optionally also contains human-readable information about the package.
+This file augments the information in the ``PKGBUILD`` file used by the pacman package manager that UBOS invokes.

 This section describes the UBOS manifest and how to use it.